When your input matches the parser you have built, the

 instance in two different ways:

-it to an actual list of strings with the
+you can convert it to an actual list of strings with

 >>> import pyparsing as pp >>> number = pp.Word(pp.nums) >>> result = number.parseString('17') >>> print result ['17'] >>> type(result) <class 'pyparsing.ParseResults'> >>> result '17' >>> list(result) ['17'] >>> numberList = pp.OneOrMore(number) >>> print numberList.parseString('17 33 88') ['17', '33', '88']